ryantd42/NY-Legislative-Git/2023/A1147A-2023/bill.md

   (D) PRIVACY EXPECTATIONS, INCLUDING THAT PRIVACY  SHOULD  BE  PROVIDED FOR  THE  PATIENT BOTH WHEN UNDRESSING AND DRESSING AND THAT A GOWN OR A DRAPE SHOULD BE PROVIDED;
-  (E) IF LAPAROSCOPIC HYSTERECTOMY, WHICH IS A SURGICAL  PROCEDURE  USED TO  REMOVE  THE  UTERUS, OR MYOMECTOMY HYSTERECTOMY, WHICH IS A SURGICAL

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04480-01-3
+  LBD04480-03-3
- A. 1147  2
+ A. 1147--A  2

- PROCEDURE USED TO REMOVE THE FIBROIDS, IS RECOMMENDED, THEN THE PROVIDER SHALL INFORM THE PATIENT IF POWER MORCELLATION WILL BE USED AND  WHY  IT IS THE BEST OPTION FOR THIS EXACT CASE;
+  (E) IF LAPAROSCOPIC HYSTERECTOMY, WHICH IS A SURGICAL  PROCEDURE  USED TO  REMOVE  THE  UTERUS, OR MYOMECTOMY HYSTERECTOMY, WHICH IS A SURGICAL PROCEDURE USED TO REMOVE THE FIBROIDS, IS RECOMMENDED, THEN THE PROVIDER SHALL INFORM THE PATIENT IF POWER MORCELLATION WILL BE USED AND  WHY  IT IS THE BEST OPTION FOR THIS EXACT CASE;